vendia/blog/pages/about.md

       # Who we are

-      Vendia is a venture-backed Saas founded in 2020 by Dr. Tim Wagner and Shruthi Rao.
+      Vendia is a venture-backed Saas startup founded in 2020 by Dr. Tim Wagner and Shruthi Rao.

-      Wagner is the inventor of AWS Lambda and the ‘Father of Serverless computing’.
+      Wagner is the inventor of AWS Lambda and the "Father of Serverless" computing.
 Rao is the founder of AWS Blockchain and led its GTM program before founding Vendia.

       Our flagship product is [Vendia Share](https://www.vendia.com/product), and it’s trusted by leaders in both grassroots nonprofits and the Global 2000.